Add unit testing support to a React project using Vite and Typescript

 }

-When creating tests in React, it's common to place them under a __tests__
+When creating tests in React, you can place them in the same location as the component under test.

 Let's create a test for the App